The Silvertrac Extra

-Knowing how to research your competitors—their operations, their prices, and how they provide value to their clients—gives you an advantage when it comes to your own business strategy.
+Knowing how to research your competitors—their operations, prices, and how they provide value to their clients—gives you an advantage when it comes to your own business strategy.
 We’ll share how to start researching your competition in private security to:

 1. Do a deeper digital dive.

-2. Tap social networks.
+2. Tap into social networks.

 A good number of security firms use social media to engage with their customers and promote their services.
 When you want insight into how your competitors talk about themselves to their customers, social networks like Facebook, Twitter, and LinkedIn are the place to look.